Tiled Prompts: Overcoming Prompt Misguidance in Image and Video Super-Resolution: Tiled Prompts

-To address prompt underspecification under tiled inference, we introduce \textit{Tiled Prompts}, which replaces the single global prompt with \textit{tile-specific} textual conditions.
+To address prompt misguidance, our framework replaces the single global prompt with \textit{tile-specific} textual conditions.
 Specifically, instead of broadcasting a single caption $\vc_{\text{global}}$ to all tiles as in Fig.~\ref{fig:img-pipeline}(a), we extract local prompts using a VLM conditioned on each local tile as in Fig.~\ref{fig:img-pipeline}(b).
 This allows for dense, localized guidance that is better aligned with the visual evidence within each tile.

-For each LR tile $\xL^{(i)}$, we generate a corresponding local prompt by leveraging a VLM as a prompt extractor:
+For each LR tile $\tiledxl$, we generate a corresponding local prompt by leveraging a VLM as a prompt extractor,

-where $\eta_i$ is sampling noise.
-The tile-wise prompt $\vc_{\text{local}}^{(i)}$ is then used as the text condition for super-resolution: